pollen-robotics/reachy-legacy/doc/readme.md

 ## Plug your Reachy

-The first step to start your Reachy robot is to make sure the motors are powered using the dedicated 12V power supply.
+The first step to start your Reachy robot is to make sure the motors are powered using the **two dedicated 12V power supply**.
 The usb dongle used to connect to the motors should be plugged to your computer or the Raspberry Pi.

 See the pictures below for details.